Ngaukon/training_day/README.md

-#training
+# training

-this is just training
+this is just training and verification